caiomsouza/kaggle-competitions/santander-customer-satisfaction/README.md

 ### Kaggle Santander Customer Satisfaction Competition

-This project was created by Caio Fernandes Moreno, student at the faculty of statics at UCM.<BR>
+This project was created by Caio Fernandes Moreno, student at the faculty of statistics at UCM - Complutense University of Madrid - Universidad Complutense de Madrid.<BR>
 The main purpose of this work is to learn data mining.<BR>
 This is an academic project.<BR>